Webhooks

 We recommend using a randomly generated string with at least 20 characters for your webhook secret.
 You can generate one using the following command:

-Section titled “Troubleshooting webhooks”To quickly identify issues with webhooks, you can use two effective strategies.
-First, check the Webhook Logs available in your webhook settings.
-These logs allow you to view detailed information about each request, including the JSON payload, by clicking on a specific log item.
-Second, consider using external tools like webhook.site or RequestBin to test and inspect webhook request data in a controlled environment.
+Second, consider using external tools, like webhook.site or RequestBin, to test and inspect webhook request data in a controlled environment.
 These tools can help you analyze and debug webhook interactions more effectively.

 Errors

-Section titled “Errors”Webhooks aren’t retried on failure.
-Retrying could cause issues, as publish/save are single events.
-For long-running tasks, respond immediately (e.g., 202 - Accepted) to avoid timeouts after 120 seconds.
+Section titled “Errors”Webhooks don't retry on failure.
+Retrying could cause issues, as Publish and Save are single events.
+For long-running tasks, respond immediately (for example, 202 Accepted) to avoid timeouts after 120 seconds.

 Related resources